thegoodideaco/vue-d3-workshop/src/views/exercises/arc/readme.md

 # Creating an Arc

 So, just like `line`, Arc is another shape that D3 offers.
-The same pattern applys, but with different properties.
+The same patterns apply, but with different properties.
 Some of this deals with trigonometry, but for the most part, D3 will take care of the hard parts.

 One thing to note, is that both `line` and `arc` are both considered pieces of a